grnet/flowspy-graphs/README.md

 ## Creating the graphs api
-Here we are going to demonstrate how our graphs api was created.
+Here we are going to demonstrate how our graphs api was created:
+We store